masiedu4/all-my-blog-posts/ckvf9ubcc0epabas121me9n7g.md

 However, in the case of **open-source software**, this is not the case in any way, shape, or form.

-For the purposes of this definition, "open source" refers to something that individuals can alter and share since its architecture is publicly accessible to everyone under the terms of a licensing agreement.
+**"Open source"** refers to something that individuals can alter and share since its architecture is publicly accessible to everyone under the terms of a licensing agreement.

 Let's get down to business.
 Let's go ahead and do it.